johanbook/docs/docs/development/testing/README.md

 ## Manual testing

-**Manual testing** is when a tester writes and executes test cases.
+**Manual testing** is typically when a tester writes and executes test cases.
 This can be either black-box or white-box testing.

 ### White-box testing